ecg-icas/icas/doc/0.122/_sources/reference/get-feed-import-id-detail.rst.txt

     The endpoint returns **404 Not Found** when import details are requested for:

-    - an unknown feed import
+    - an unknown feed import id for the user
-    - a successful feed import of an empty XML document (which contains no ads)

 ====================    ====    =======================     ==============================================================================
 Field                   Code    Error message               Description